 MSc Applied and Computational Mathematics

-Students from the master’s programme in Applied and Computational Mathematics will become skilled applied mathematicians, well-prepared for advanced industrial positions or continuing graduate studies.
+The master’s programme in Applied and Computational Mathematics fosters skilled applied mathematicians, well-prepared for advanced industrial positions or PhD studies.
 The programme offers four tracks: Computational Mathematics, Financial Mathematics, Optimisation and Systems Theory, and Mathematics of Data Science.
 Graduates acquire skills in advanced mathematics and computer simulation that are in demand in several important fields.

 Applied and Computational Mathematics at KTH